What is puppetry? How do you make a puppet? Are there different types of puppetry?

-Tell us a little more about The Magic Paintbrush and the types of puppets the audience can look forward to seeing.
+Tell us a little more about The Magic Paintbrush and the types of puppets that were used in the production.

 Modern shadow puppetry is different from traditional shadow puppetry.
 Traditional shadow puppetry originated from China but is the West that propelled it into the modern era.
 One big difference between the two is the light source – in the past the light source was an oil lamp.
 The other difference between the two is the material used to make the puppets.
 Modern shadow puppets are usually made from paper whereas the traditional ones are made from leather.

-Another form that audiences can expect is Bu Dai Xi or Chinese hand puppetry.
-We will be using both traditional hand puppets from China and the modern and bigger ones from Taiwan.
+Another form of puppetry that was also used in The Magic Paintbrush is Bu Dai Xi, or Chinese hand puppetry.
+We used both traditional hand puppets from China and the modern and bigger ones from Taiwan.
 The latter is more lifelike than traditional ones.

 How did you get into children’s theatre?
 What are the challenges you face?